lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 </details>

 <br/>
-Those statistics were generated using [this Kotlin code](/assets/warsaw-eternal-challenge-report/Main.kt) based on decklist data from [this archive](/assets/warsaw-eternal-challenge-report/all_decks.zip).
+<small>(Those statistics were generated using [this Kotlin code](/assets/warsaw-eternal-challenge-report/Main.kt) based on decklist data from [this archive](/assets/warsaw-eternal-challenge-report/all_decks.zip).)</small>

 ## Spices

-There was one, fairly spicy list.
+There was one fairly spicy list.
 Wiktor Werner's [UG Show and Tell](../Warsaw-Eternal-Challenge-Chapter-1/#ug-show-and-tell--wiktor-werner) played a single `Eureka`, which is an uncommon sight.
-What's more, he played a full package of `Veil of Summer`!
+What's more, he played a full playset of `Veil of Summer`!
 And that's alongside two copies of the newest addition to the deck --- `Mistrise Village`.
 He really did _not_ want his stuff to get countered.

 ## Acknowledgements

-This tournament would not have been possible without extensive effort of the selected individuals and other representatives.
+This tournament would not have been possible without the extensive effort of the selected individuals and other representatives.
 I would like to personally thank:

 - Filip Pawłowski, for seeing this tournament to the end.
 From start to finish, he managed to plan, organize and coordinate the entire event.
 Legacy in Poland would not have been the same without you.
 - CentrumMTG, for hosting the event in a concealed, yet approachable and cozy place.
 It's great to see what an amazing LGS you are becoming.
-- MagicTown, for sponsoring some of the prizes and for supplying players with stables from eternal formats.
+- MagicTown, for sponsoring some of the prizes and for supplying players with stables from Eternal formats.
 - The ELM Team, for providing a slot for the most prestige Legacy event in Europe, or --- perhaps --- in the whole current world.

 I'm sure many people share my appreciation for the aforementioned.
 You are doing a great job, everyone.
 Keep it up!